Email FacebookTwitterMenu burgerClose thin

 Precious Metal Investments

 Cash on hand can also mitigate what’s called sequence of returns risk.
-This is the potential danger of withdrawing money early in retirement during market downturns, which can affect how long your retirement funds last.
+That’s the potential danger of withdrawing money early in retirement during market downturns.
 By selling low, you risk undermining your portfolio’s longevity.

-However, with cash reserves, retirees can withdraw less money from their 401(k) during a market decline and instead use their cash to cover living expenses.
-Some financial advisors recommend having enough cash on hand to pay for up to a year of living expenses, while others may recommend having twice as much.
+However, with cash reserves, retirees can withdraw less money from their 401(k) during a market decline and instead use cash to cover living expenses.
+Some experts recommend having enough cash on hand to pay for up to a year of living expenses.
+Others recommend having twice as much.

 Bucket Strategy for Retirement Income

-The bucket strategy is a retirement income strategy that divides your savings into three categories, or buckets, based on time horizon and risk.
+The bucket strategy is a retirement income approach that divides your savings into three categories — or “buckets” — based on time horizon and risk.

 Bottom Line